naman-msft/exec/tools/README.md

 The script logs the following data to `execution_log.csv`:

 - Timestamp: The date and time when the script was run.
+- Input Type: Whether the input was a file or a workload description.
-- Input File Path: The path to the input file.
+- Input: The path to the input file or the workload description.
 - Output File Path: The path to the output file.
 - Number of Attempts: The number of attempts made to generate a successful document.
 - Errors Encountered: A summary of errors encountered during the process.